stefaweb/Q17-Amplifier/Q17-TURBO-2.0/README.md

 DC offset at output: 1mV with OPA1611, 0mV with OPA828.<br>
 Power supply : 60Vdc (56-60V)<br>
 Idle consumption: 13W

+These measurements were made with amateur measuring equipment.
+It is better to take them as an indication than as safe values.

+The first version of the board was released on January, 6 2023.

+Version 2.0.1 was released on October 5, 2024.

+Read the CHANGELOG file to know what's new.

+All files are located in Q17-TURBO-1.2 directory.
+Old version files are located in Q17-TURBO Archives directory.

+KiCad source - Q17-TURBO amplifier KiCad source files.
+Gerber-Q17-TURBO-[version].zip - production gerber files for Q17-TURBO amplifier.
+Q17-TURBO-schematic.pdf - schematic for Q17-TURBO amplifier.
+Q17-TURBO-BOM.html - interactive BOM for Q17-TURBO amplifier (to open with an Internet Navigator).

 <br>
 <br>
 <a href="https://audio.cyberkata.org/Q17-TURBO-BOM-2.0.html">Online Q17-TURBO-BOM-2.0</a><br>